 1. Where is the proof that arming citizens would effectually reduce crime?
 It’s hard enough for trained professionals, do you really think a citizen with a pistol could do anything?
 I’ve read reports that teachers at that school owned weapons.
 At best, it’s a psychological comfort.

 2. Every. single. day. there are reports of people taking their personal weapons—those “for defense only” weapons—and going batsh*t crazy with them.
 We are not perfect, rational beings.

 3. There are other means of self-defense other than owning some semiautomatic military-grade weapon.
 The counterargument is that people who want guns will access them whether or not they do it legally—but handing everyone a weapon isn’t the answer.
 Neither is arming teachers—sure it works in Israel, but military service is compulsory in Israel.
-For inner-city violence, where most gun-related incidents occur, programs like Ceasefire are far more effective than stockpiling guns for personal defense.posted 12 months ago
+For inner-city violence, where most gun-related incidents occur, programs like Ceasefire are far more effective than stockpiling guns for personal defense.posted almost 3 years ago